 This blog is a re-write of something I knocked together in 2012.
 I thought I’d rework it for the context of coaching and UX.
 To me, it seems like there are layers to becoming an effective coach, and that isn’t just about the abilities of the coach.
-I’ve worked with many many teachers over the years and what makes the best stand out it the level of respect they have for the people they are helping to develop.
+I’ve worked with many many teachers over the years and what makes the best stand out is the level of respect and understanding they have for the people they are helping to develop.
+This is formative feedback.

-There is a massive difference between simply knowing things and gaining the trust of those you want to develop so that they are able to absorb it and act on that knowledge.
+There is a massive difference between simply knowing things and gaining the trust of those you want to develop, so they are able to absorb your nudges, prompts and questions to construct their own understanding and make that part of their practice.

-Helping people to grow is about speaking with Authority and Love in equal measure.
+Helping people to grow is about speaking with Love, founded on the authority experience and expertise and good timing.

 Socrates: Provoked learning by prodding his students, by using questions to expose flaws in knowledge, it is the basis of Western Civilisation, the basis of the academic, political and legal system in the UK.
-It is adversarial by nature and may or may not be serving the country well at this point.
+It is adversarial by nature and, done badly, ends up appearing to be sound bites and point scoring.

 Confucius: Was a relentless instructor and was anxious that his pupils were not merely able to parrot the words of authorities, but to truly understand and be reformed by the knowledge contained in those words.

-What a coach knows will not of itself enable the learner to develop, the learner needs to respect that knowledge and the skills of the coach and want some of it for themselves
+What a coach knows will not enable the learner to develop, the learner needs to respect that knowledge and the skills of the coach and want some of it for themselves.
+Keep in mind that timing is everything, the best coaching conversations are lean, they happen “just in time” and are driven from wise questions not judgements.

 Many people who do not truly ‘love’ their subject present what is a point of view as a fact, everything is a field of views, opinions and theories, very few things are absolutes.
 Nothing is ‘right’, it is only the most sensible opinion given the context and culture of the situation.
 Absolutist language is the enemy of the effective coach, as is lazy thinking.